dino-absoluto/console-recorder/README.md

 #### Concept

-It is in essence a text log with timestamp.
-By using the timestamp, you can reproduce the console state in real-time.
+It is in essence a text log with timestamps.
+By using the timestamps, you can reproduce the console state in real-time.

 Replay is a visual reproduction.
 The actual commands won't be re-run.

 #### Features
-- The playback speed can also be adjusted faster or slower.
+- The playback speed can be adjusted faster or slower.
 - Terminate the replay with Ctrl+C.
 - And obviously, tools such as VIM works too.